YadneshTeli/TaskForge/Readme.md

 ![Stars](https://img.shields.io/github/stars/YadneshTeli/TaskForge?style=social)

 ## Overview
-TaskForge is a full-stack, cross-platform project and task management solution.
+TaskForge is a full-stack, cross-platform project and task management solution with a modern **MongoDB-first hybrid architecture**.
 It provides robust features for team collaboration, project tracking, custom workflows, and reporting.
-The backend is built with Node.js, Express, and Prisma ORM, while the frontend includes both a Flutter app and a React web client.
+The backend uses MongoDB Atlas for operational data and Supabase PostgreSQL for identity and analytics, while the frontend includes both a Flutter app and a React web client.

 ## Features
-- User authentication and role management
+- User authentication and role-based access control
-- Project and task creation, assignment, and tracking
+- Project and task creation with flexible custom fields
-- Custom fields, priorities, labels, and reminders
-- Comments, notifications, and activity logs
+- Task assignment, tracking, and watchers
+- Threaded comments with reactions
+- Real-time notifications
-- Reporting and analytics
+- Activity logs and analytics
 - File uploads (Cloudinary integration)
-- RESTful API endpoints
+- RESTful API and GraphQL support
-- Extensible architecture for custom workflows
+- Hybrid database architecture for optimal performance
+- Comprehensive health monitoring

 ## Project Structure
 ```